Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Block Servers

-The item "block_servers" include an array of the block server setting structure
+The item "block_servers" includes an array of block server settings structures

 Summary